takanory/slides/20200510pyconhk/PITCHME.md

 * In 2016, PyCon JP Association launched Python Boot Camp
 * The event is half-day hands-on for begginers
   * We teach an introduction to Python programming
-* The poupose of the event is to spread Python around Japan
+* The purpose of the event is to spread Python around Japan
-  * I or another insructor visit all over Japan to teach Python, and connect with locals and help to launch a local community
+  * I or another instructor visit all over Japan to teach Python, and connect with locals and help to launch a local community
-* We hold in cooperation with local staff and local teachig assistants
+* We hold in cooperation with local staff and local teaching assistants

 +++